skx/kilua/README.md

 * eol()
     * Move the cursor to the end of the current line.
 * insert("string")
-    * Inserts the given strin at the current cursor position.
+    * Inserts the given string at the current cursor position.
 * page_up()
     * Scroll the screen up one page, if possible.
 * page_down()
     * Scroll the screen down one page, if possible.
+* save()
+    * Save the file open.
 * sol()
     * Move the cursor to the start of the current line.